 The inauguration of the Southern Baptist 75-Million Campaign in 1919 helped the financial situation of both the convention and the newspaper – for a time.

 Financial hardships continued as Arkansas Baptists dealt with the effects of the Great Depression.
-By 1932, the financial situation was grim.
+By 1932, the financial situation of the convention was grim.
 At a meeting of the Executive Board late that year, the board considered closing all departments with the exception of the executive secretary’s office.
 At this time, the Advance was without an editor, and at the meeting, J.I.
 Cossey, pastor of First Baptist Church, Searcy, was nominated.
 Cossey had pleaded for a chance to keep the newspaper going.
 During Cossey’s tenure as editor, he accepted chickens and produce in exchange for subscriptions.

 In 1933, the Advance was once again renamed the Arkansas Baptist, which historian J.S.
 Rogers said “appealed to our people.”